 - A. Project Identification: The Village at Discovery Lot 9A - 1.
-Project Location: Lee's Summit, Missouri - B. Owner: INTRINSIC DEVELOPMENT - Owner's Representative: Brian Maenner - C. Architect: Rosemann & Associates, P.C., 1526 Grand, Kansas City, MO 64108 - D. Contractor: - E. The Work consists of the following: - The project consists of the development of a wood-framed, slab-on-grade, elevator-equipped three-story building with concrete, CMU, and steel framed garage below.
-The building will have parking within a basement level, and apartment units on the first through third floors accessed via a double-loaded corridor.
-The project will consist of fifty-seven (57), one- and two-bedroom units.
+Project Location: Lee's Summit.
+Missouri - B. Owner: INTRINSIC DEVELOPMENT - 1.
+Owner's Representative: Brian Maenner - C. Architect: Rosemann & Associates, P.C., 1526 Grand, Kansas City, MO 64108 - D. Contractor: - E. The Work consists of the following: - 1.
+The Project consists of the development of a wood and steel framed, slab-on-grade, elevator-equipped three-story building.
+The building will have retail, parking, and townhomes on the first floor and apartment units on the second and third floor accessed via double loaded corridor.
+The project will consist of forty (40), one-bedroom units and two-bedroom units.